nikhildas273/build-chess/README.md

 - 23rd March: Got the idea while talking to nikhil to build something.

 - 24th March: Planning, environment setup and initial designs and brainstorming.

+- 29th March: Made valid_move() function and redesigned the data structure for chess board and chess sqaure.